manojxshrestha/c-programming/README.md

 Methods:

-1.Write each program in a text editor or IDE.
+1. Write each program in a text editor or IDE.

-2.Save the program with a .c extension (e.g., program1.c).
+2. Save the program with a .c extension (e.g., program1.c).

-3.Compile each program using the C compiler installed on your computer.
+3. Compile each program using the C compiler installed on your computer.

 4. Run the compiled program to observe its output.